saurabheights/ROAR/README.md

 <ol type="a">
   <li>TPU is not available to all.</li>
   <li>Computing attribution methods during training can cause a very heavy bottleneck if attribution method takes too long to compute.
-A prime example for this is Integrad which reuires 50-100 forward passes per image.</li>
+A prime example for this is Integrad which requires 50-100 forward passes per image.</li>
 </ol>

 Our repository uses Pytorch and handles the bottleneck problem by dumping an attribution dataset as an intermediary step.